iWeisskohl/Deep-evidential-fusion/README.md

 We have proposed a deep decision-level fusion architecture for multi-modality medical image segmentation.
 In this approach, features are first extracted from each modality using a deep neural network such as UNet.
 An evidence-mapping module based on prototypes in feature space then computes a Dempster-Shafer mass function at each voxel.
 To account for the varying reliability of different information sources in different contexts, the mass functions are transformed using the contextual discounting operation before being combined by Dempster's rule.
 The whole framework is trained end-to-end by minimizing a loss function that quantifies prediction error both at the modality level and after fusion.

+Here we show the example usage to train BraTs2021 dataset when using nnFormer as the baseline feature extractor.

 ########Environment requirement######
 ```bash
 Before using the code, please install the required packages using pip install -r requirements.txt